davisliang/adversarial/README.md

     <td>Medium</td>
   </tr>
   <tr>
-    <td>Find a data set to use as our geniue pig.
+    <td>Find a data set to use as our guinea pig.
 Post a description of what the data set is composed of and why we choose it. </td>
     <td>Week 5</td>
     <td>Patrick</td>
     <td>Medium</td>